rwynn/monstache-site/src/advanced.md

 There are Docker images available for Monstache on [Docker Hub](https://hub.docker.com/r/rwynn/monstache/tags/)

-The first set of images are based on Alpine to keep the size down.
-The monstache executables built for these images are statically linked with `CGO=0`.
-Check the Monstache [Makefile](https://github.com/rwynn/monstache/blob/master/Makefile) on Github for details.

-You can pull and run these images with
+You can pull and run the latest images with

 ```
+# for elasticsearch > 5
-docker run rwynn/monstache:4.6.3 -v
+docker run rwynn/monstache:latest -v

+# for elasticsearch <= 5
-docker run rwynn/monstache:3.13.3 -v
+docker run rwynn/monstache:rel3 -v
 ```

-If you use the golang plugin feature of Monstache, you should instead use the larger Debian based images.
-The go implementation of plugins does not work with statically linked executables.
+You can pull and run release images with

 ```
-docker run rwynn/monstache:4.6.3.cgo -v
+docker run rwynn/monstache:4.6.4 -v

-docker run rwynn/monstache:3.13.3.cgo -v
+docker run rwynn/monstache:3.13.4 -v
 ```

 For example, to run monstache via Docker with a golang plugin that resides at `~/plugin/plugin.so` on the host you can use a bind mount

 ```

-docker run --rm --net=host -v ~/plugin:/tmp/plugin rwynn/monstache:4.6.3.cgo -mapper-plugin-path /tmp/plugin/plugin.so
+docker run --rm --net=host -v ~/plugin:/tmp/plugin rwynn/monstache:4.6.4.cgo -mapper-plugin-path /tmp/plugin/plugin.so

 ```